0cjs/sedoc/8bit/msx/emulation.md

 OpenMSX Usage
 -------------

-### Default Key Bindings / MSX Key Mappings
+### Key Bindings / MSX Key Mappings

-The [default MSX key mappings][keymap] are as follows.
-Note that on MSX the STOP key pauses output; Ctrl-STOP does a break.
+- On MSX the STOP key pauses output; Ctrl-STOP does a break.
+- OSD menu also toggled by clicking the upper-left-hand window corner.

+The [default MSX key mappings][keymap] are:

     MSX key/Emulator func.
 PC          Mac
     ──────────────────────────────────────────────────────────────────────────